GRV96/syspathmodif/README.md

 * `sp_prepend` adds the given path to the beginning of `sys.path`.
 * `sp_remove` removes the given path from `sys.path`.

-Upon instantiation, class `SysPathBundle` stores several paths and adds them to `sys.path`.
+Upon instantiation, class `SysPathBundle` stores several paths and prepends them to `sys.path`.
 When a bundle is cleared, it erases its content and removes it from `sys.path`.
 Thus, this class facilitates adding and removing a group of paths.

 `SysPathBundle` can be used as a context manager.
 In that case, the instance is cleared at the `with` block's end.